Darren Hayes: 2007–2010: This Delicate Thing We've Made and We Are Smug

 In July 2007, Hayes announced The Time Machine Tour that would start out in the UK, and then move on to Hayes's home country Australia.
 On 29 July 2007, "On the Verge of Something Wonderful" was the most selected music video on The Box in the UK.
 On 20 August 2007, This Delicate Thing We've Made was released in the UK, America and Australia.
 'The Time Machine Tour' included venues such as The Royal Albert Hall and the State Theatre in Sydney.
 His stage was again designed by Willie Williams and included a large bridge that could extend over the first few rows of seats.
 On the final night, at the Queensland Performing Arts Centre in Hayes's hometown of Brisbane, the performance was recorded in HD for a DVD release.
-The Time Machine Tour DVD came out in two editions: the special edition which was limited to 2000 copies and contained a four-panel, fold-out, gleaming white box, a thirty-two-page color booklet with 300 photos and notes from the artist, and the regular edition.
+The Time Machine Tour DVD came out in two editions: the special edition which was limited to 2000 copies and contained a four-panel, fold-out, gleaming white box, a thirty-two-page colour booklet with 300 photos and notes from the artist, and the regular edition.
 The special edition DVD, which was only available from Hayes' website, was shipped to purchasers on 1 July, and the regular edition, which was available in shops, was released on 22 July.

 Hayes did a mini tour in the US in November and December 2007, making appearances at Borders stores and performing two shows in New York City and Philadelphia.

 On 18 December 2007, Hayes announced "The Side Two Tour".
 The show toured the UK in February 2008 and featured Hayes performing songs from This Delicate Thing We've Made that were not featured on "The Time Machine Tour", in a more intimate setting.
 In late 2008, the DVD This Delicate Film We've Made was announced.
 The DVD featured selected songs from the album, arranged in a new sequence, and set to visuals that told a loose, abstract animated narrative.
 The DVD entered the UK music DVD charts at Number 1.